Netsach/concrete-datastore/docs/authentication.md

 }
 ```

-**IMPORTANT:** if AUTH_CONFIRM_EMAIL_ENABLE is True is settings, you will receiev an email.
+**IMPORTANT:** if AUTH_CONFIRM_EMAIL_ENABLE is True is settings, you will receive an email.
 You will need to confirm your email address by clicking on the link attached to this email.

 #### Error Responses